cllom/microfactory/docs/motion.md

 *Piezo unit for the realisation a gap width control movement Module for Micro Electrical Discharge Machining*

+Source: Module for Micro Electrical Discharge Machining with Gaseous Dielectrics
 Ivan Perfilov, Jan Streckenbach, Tassilo-Maria Schimmelpfennig and Eckart Uhlmann